-XMT-1522 is in a Phase 1, open label, multi-center study and is administered as an intravenous infusion once every three weeks.
-There are two parts to the Phase 1 study: (i) a dose escalation primarily in breast cancer patients with a HER2 score of 1+ or greater and (ii) a dose expansion in five parallel patient cohorts.
-At the request of investigators we amended the protocol for the dose escalation study to allow for enrollment of NSCLC patients expressing HER2 by IHC (2+ or 3+) or with gene amplification, and gastric patients that are HER2-positive post trastuzumab treatment.
-The primary objective of the dose escalation part of the study is to establish the maximum-tolerated dose and a recommended Phase 2 dose.
-The objective of the cohort expansion stage is to further assess tolerability at the recommended Phase 2 dose and to estimate the objective response rate and durability of response in five patient cohorts.
+XMT-1536 is in a Phase 1, open label, multi-center study.
+We plan to report data from Phase 1 dose escalation study within the second quarter of 2019.

+There are two parts to the Phase 1 study: (i) a dose escalation in patients with ovarian cancer, NSCLC and other orphan indications where a majority of patients express NaPi2b (papillary thyroid, papillary renal, endometrial, salivary duct) and (ii) a dose expansion focused on platinum-resistant ovarian cancer and NSCLC adenocarcinoma patient cohorts.
+The primary objective of the dose escalation part of the study is to establish the maximum-tolerated dose and a recommended go forward dose.
+The objective of the cohort expansion stage is to further assess tolerability at the recommended go forward dose, to estimate the objective response rate and durability of response and to further define patient selection criteria for pivotal studies.

-The dose escalation part of the study utilizes a 3+3 design with a three week evaluation period for dose limiting toxicity, or DLT.
+The dose escalation part of the study utilizes a modified 3+3 design.
 A Safety Review Committee will review the data after each dose cohort of three patients completes the DLT evaluation period and will recommend three patients be enrolled at the next dose level if a dose is reasonably well-tolerated.
-After the first cycle, patients may continue to receive XMT-1522 until disease progression, provided the drug is well-tolerated and patients continue to derive clinical benefit in the opinion of the investigator.
+After the first cycle, patients may continue to receive XMT-1536 until disease progression, provided the drug is well-tolerated and patients continue to derive clinical benefit in the opinion of the investigator.
+Dose escalation started with a once every three week schedule which has been fully explored.
+Currently an evaluation of a once every four week regimen is ongoing.